 Trip Activities: Floatplane flightseeing, ocean kayaking, bear and wildlife viewing

-Duration: 5 to 8 option) for kayak hours including transportation from/to the cruise ship harbor
+Duration: About 8 hours including round trip transportation from the cruise ship harbor

 You Bring: Dress in layers, sunscreen and sunglasses

 - The best bear viewing is during the salmon spawning season of July and August or late May and June during brown bear mating season.

 - The number of bears a group sees varies greatly, but most visitors see at least one bear.
 Please note, bear sightings are not guaranteed.
 This is wild Alaska!

 - This trip operates in all safe weather conditions.